tomfinnegan/Memory-game/README.md

 <h2>Imagery</h2>

- imagery is important as the main purpose of the game. users can engage with the website better if they have images to look at i choose a countires of the world memory game is card matching
-  I used countries of the world for the user to try to match the cards. i  choose countries of the world as a memory card game because its different
+ imagery is important as the main purpose of the game site. users can engage with the website better if they have images to look at. i choose countires of the world  card matching memory game.
+I used countries of the world because people can look a the maps of the different counties and try to remember where they are on the game

 <h1>balsamiq:</h1>